Mind Challenges

 EXPECTATIONS

-Team members must be available to commit to the team for the entire challenge and to attend every practice, as well as the tournament event, which takes place over a weekend.
+Team members must be available to commit to the team for the entire challenge and to attend every practice, as well as the tournament event, which takes place on a Sunday.

 Coordinator: Jan Falls